breaclark/drum-machine/README.md

 ## A website made using angular and multiple components.
 ## By Brea Borlas

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.5.
+Check it out at https://breatortilla.github.io/drum-machine/ or https://drum-mach.firebaseapp.com/

 ## Setup/Installation Requirements